Lesson 3: Creating a Mailing Label Report

 - Use the same way to add the following fields:

 - Add two labels ahead of the Phone and Fax DBFields to identify them by dragging from the Basic group in the Components panel.
-Resize the labels and edit their text to "Phone:" and "Fax:" respectively, , then the report displays as follows.
+Resize the labels and edit their text to "Phone:" and "Fax:" respectively, select the two labels by holding the Ctrl key on the keyboard and change their Bold property to false in the Report Inspector, then the report displays as follows.

 - Insert a Line drawing object just above the CustomerName DBField by selecting Insert > Drawing Objects > Line.

 - Select the DT panel of the banded object and add a Box drawing object to enclose all the objects in the panel by selecting Insert > Drawing Objects > Box.

 - Resize the BPH panel, drag from the Basic group in the Components panel to add a label in it, then resize the label and edit its text to Customer Contact Card as the title of the report.

 - Select the label in the BPH panel and change its properties in the Report Inspector as follows: